Realizations of countable Borel equivalence relations: Continuous action realizations

 Any CBER has a continuous action realization, i.e., a topological realization induced by a continuous action of a countable group on a Polish space.
 We will consider what additional properties of the action and the Polish space of the realization are possible.
 For example, we have the following:

-\begin{prop} Every $E\in\ap$ has a continuous action realization in the Baire space $\baire$. \end{prop} \begin{proof} By the usual change of topology arguments, we can assume that $E$ is induced by a continuous action of a countable group on a 0-dimensional space $X$.
-Let $P\subseteq X$ be the perfect kernel of $X$, which is clearly invariant under the action.
-Since $X\setminus P$ is countable, it is easy to see that $E|P\cong_B E$, so we can assume that $X$ is perfect.
-Let then $D$ be a countable dense subset of $X$ which is also invariant under the action and put $Y =X\setminus D$.
-Then again $E\cong_B E|Y$.
-The space $Y$ is a nonempty, 0-dimensional Polish space in which every compact set has empty interior and thus is homeomorphic to the Baire space (see \cite[Theorem 7.7]{Kec95}). \end{proof}
+\begin{prop} Every $E \in \ap$ has a continuous action realization in the Baire space $\baire$. \end{prop} \begin{proof} By the usual change of topology arguments, we can assume that $E$ is induced by a continuous action of a countable group on a $0$-dimensional space $X$.
+Let $P\subseteq X$ be the perfect kernel of $X$.
+Since $P$ is $E$-invariant and cocountable, we have $E \cong_B E \uhr P$ (see \Cref{prelim-classes}), so we can assume that $X$ is perfect.
+Let then $D$ be a countable dense subset of $X$ which is also invariant under the action and put $Y = X\setminus D$.
+Then again $E\cong_B E \uhr Y$.
+The space $Y$ is a nonempty, $0$-dimensional Polish space in which every compact set has empty interior and thus is homeomorphic to the Baire space (see \cite[Theorem 7.7]{Kec95}). \end{proof}

-\begin{defi} (i) A {\bf transitive action realization}, resp., {\bf minimal action realization} of a CBER is a topological realization induced by a continuous, topologically transitive action of a countable group (i.e., one which has a dense orbit), resp., induced by a continuous, topologically minimal action of a countable group (i.e., one for which all orbits are dense).

-(ii) A {\bf $\boldsymbol{\sigma}$-compact action realization}, resp., {\bf locally compact action realization}, resp., {\bf compact action realization} of a CBER is a topological realization induced by a continuous action of a countable group on a $\sigma$-compact, resp., locally compact, resp., compact Polish space.

-(iii) A {\bf transitive, $\boldsymbol{\sigma}$-compact action realization} is a topological realization induced by a continuous, topologically transitive action of a countable group on a $\sigma$-compact Polish space.
-Similarly we define the concepts of